Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem .2.

 Let $X_\pi$ be the indicator variable that the walk $\pi$ is quasi-accessible, then

 where the sum is over all walks from $\xaL$ to $\xbL$ on $\xGL$ or equivalently all valid walks on $\xGL'$.

-Similarly we can expand the right-hand $\tmpA$ over individual walks.
+Similarly we can expand the right hand $\tmpA$ over individual walks.
+A graphical example for the situation described in the following can be seen in Fig.~\ref{Fig7}.
 We will however intentionally over-count these in the following way: Each valid walk $\pi'$ from $(\xaL,1)$ to $(\xbL,1)$ in $\xGL'$ trivially crosses $\pi$ in at least two vertices, namely $(\xaL,1)$ and $(\xbL,1)$.
 Furthermore if we list out for each valid walk $\pi'$ the vertices it shares with $\pi$ in $\xGL'$, then the segment of $\pi'$ between two adjacent vertices $\xxL \in \xVL'$ and $\xyL \in \xVL'$ in that list does not intersect $\pi$ a third time in $\xGL'$.
 We call such a segment on $\xGL'$ an \emph{arc} through $\xxL$ and $\xyL$ on $\pi$.
 An arc is said to be \emph{trivial} if it is a segment of $\pi$ itself.
 Immediately from the definition a trivial arc can only contain a single edge.
 We denote the number of non-trivial arcs which are accessible by $\xwalksqrestrict{\xxL}{\xyL\pi}$.
 Each walk $\pi'$ generates at most one arc through $\xxL$ and $\xyL$ on $\pi$.
 Also each walk $\pi'$ is uniquely identified by the set of arcs it generates on $\pi$ and $\pi'$ is accessible on $\xGL'$ if and only if all of the arcs it generates on $\pi$ are accessible.
 Therefore we can bound for any valid walk $\pi$:

 With this we have

 where $I_{\xxL\xyL\pi}$ is an indicator variable which is $1$ iff $\pi$ contains $\xxL$ and $\xyL$ in $\xGL'$ and $0$ otherwise.

 Conditioned on the two fitness values $\xF{\xxL}$ and $\xF{\xyL}$, $\xwalksqrestrict{\xxL}{\xyL\pi}$ becomes independent of $X_\pi$ since $\xxL$ and $\xyL$ are the only vertices whose fitness values influence both the quasi-accessibility of candidate arcs and $\pi$: